theecanmole/NZ-emission-units-industrial-allocation/Readme.md

 Emissions units are allocated (gifted for no cost) to [participant emitting industries](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industries-in-the-emissions-trading-scheme/) each calendar year.
 This is the annual [Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) of emissions units to emitting industries.

-The New Zealand [Environmental Protection Authority](https://www.epa.govt.nz) publishes the final industrial allocation of emission units annually on it's [website](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/decisions/)
+The New Zealand [Environmental Protection Authority](https://www.epa.govt.nz) (EPA) publishes the final industrial allocation of emission units annually on it's [website](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/decisions/)

 This data repository provides a reproducible exploration of the free/industrial allocation of New Zealand emission units to New Zealand Aluminium Smelter Limited.

-[Provisional Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) If you apply for a Provisional Allocation you receive your entitlement in advance, based on your production for the previous calendar year.
+[EPA Provisional Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) If you Apply for a Provisional Allocation you receive your entitlement in advance, based on your production for the previous calendar year.
 To ‘square up’ your entitlement with what you actually produced, in the next application period you’re required to submit an allocation adjustment.

-[Deadlines](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) You must submit your application via the Register by the following statutory deadlines: Provisional allocation applications: Apply between 1 January - 30 April of the year for which you wish to receive NZUs.
+[EPA application deadlines](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) You must submit your application via the Register by the following statutory deadlines: Provisional allocation applications: Apply between 1 January - 30 April of the year for which you wish to receive NZUs.
 Final allocation applications and annual allocation adjustments: Apply between 1 January - 30 April of the year following the year for which you wish to receive NZUs.

 [Industry final allocations to 2020 MS Excel workbook](https://www.epa.govt.nz/assets/Uploads/Documents/Emissions-Trading-Scheme/Reports/Industrial-Allocations/Industrial-Allocations-Final-Decisions.xlsx)